samriddhi125/-MeToo-Tweets-Emotion-analysis/README.md

 ## Introduction

 In today’s world social media plays a crucial role in analyzing the impact of movements such as #MeToo on people and vice versa.
-Due to the immense reach of social media,there is a need to analyse and understand people’s reactions to determine the impact of the movement.
+Due to the immense reach of social media, there is a need to analyse and understand people’s reactions to determine the impact of the movement.

 ## Meet the Team